 Modern day fundamentalists try to deny the reality of global warming.
 They see global warming as a rival to their Deuteronomic explanation of why bad things are happening.
 Preaching about Hurricane Katrina punishing the New Orleans sinners is vintage Deuteronomy.
 But contrary to the Deuteronomic theory which divides the”Chosen People” against everyone else, Science has the potential to unite people from all cultures because it does not demand absolute faithfulness to one particular religion.

 The Deuteronomic formula does not speak to our times any more.
 Are the people who lost their Southern California homes being punished for angering God?
-I don't think so.
 Were the poor in New Orleans sent Hurricane Katrina as punishment for their licentiousness?
-I don't think so.
 Was the Nazi Holocaust God's punishment for Jewish sins?
-The very idea is monstrous.
-It would make God a worse tyrant than Hitler.
+The very idea would make God a worse tyrant than Hitler.

 The other major innovation of Deuteronomy is that it insists on one central place for worship.
 That's why a big part of Josiah's reforms was to destroy rival shrines and execute foreign priests in the countryside of Judah and in Samaria, the former site of Israel.
-Places with important Biblical connections, like Shiloh and Bethel were downgraded and sacrifices to Yaweh were only permitted in Solomon's temple in Jerusalem.
+These reforms meant that Jerusalam was favoured above all else.
+As a result, places with important biblical connections, like Shiloh and Bethel were downgraded and sacrifices to Yahweh were only permitted in Solomon's temple in Jerusalem.

-Before the Assyrians came along the Hebrew tribes were more equal rivals with the other tribal groups - the Moabites, the Canaanites, the Philistines, etc. But when people make peace with their neighbours it becomes almost inevitable that syncretistic worship will develop.
-Syncretism, is that very pagan, Christian, Hindu, Bhuddist, and yes, Unitarian approach of mixing different religious elements together.
-But when the great powers of Assyria and Babylonia come to the fore the practice of syncretism was not so benign, for these huge empires and their triumphant gods threatened to swallow Judaism without a trace.
+Before the Assyrians, the Hebrew tribes were more equal rivals with the other tribal groups - the Moabites, the Canaanites, the Philistines, etc. But when people make peace with their neighbours it becomes almost inevitable that syncretistic worship will develop.
+Syncretism, is that very pagan, Christian, Hindu, Buddhist, and yes, Unitarian approach of mixing and matching different religious elements together.
+But when the great powers of Assyria and Babylonia come to the fore, the practice of syncretism was not so benign, for these huge empires and their triumphant gods threatened to swallow Judaism without a trace.
 That's why the prophets worked so hard to steer the people away from syncretism.

-After twenty years of his rein Josiah was killed by the Egyptians in the battle of Meggido.
+After twenty years of his reign, Josiah was killed by the Egyptians in the battle of Megiddo.
 His death necessitated some reworking of the Deuteronomic theme.
-Josiah had kept faithful to Yaweh so why did Josiah die young and most of his reforms die with him?
-Only one of his reforms remained after he died and that was the centralization of worship and sacrifice in Solomon's Temple.
+Josiah had kept faithful to Yahweh, so why did Josiah die young and most of his reforms die with him?
+Only one of his reforms successfully remained after he died, and that was the centralization of worship and sacrifice in Solomon's Temple.

 There are some scholars that think that the prophet Jeremiah had a hand in writing and rewriting Deuteronomy.
 There are similarities in style and focus between the writings of Jeremiah, and the content of Deuteronomy.
-And whoever wrote the Deuteronomic History had put a lot of hope in the promise of Josiah's reign.
+The book of Kings ends abruptly with Josiah's death, and whoever wrote the Deuteronomic History had put a lot of hope in the promise of Josiah's reign.
 They must have been sorely disappointed by Josiah's untimely death.

-Three months after Josiah died Jeremiah prophesized that Jerusalem would be destroyed unless the Judeans changed their ways.
-Jeremiah believed that the Babylonian Empire was doing the will of Yaweh and punishing the Judeans for their sins of syncretism.
+In light of this, it seems not a coincidence that three months after Josiah died Jeremiah prophesied that Jerusalem would be destroyed.
+Jeremiah believed that the Babylonian Empire was doing the will of Yahweh and punishing the Judeans for their sins of syncretism.
 That's the Deuteronomic formula.

 Jeremiah is commanded by God to go to the Temple gate, and there proclaim: